Famous people from North East England of the past and present

 First King of Northumbria

-Æthelfrith was grandson of King Ida (see also) whose kingdom of Bernicia was based in North East England. Æthelfrith’s capital was Din Guarie, a coastal fortress renamed Bebbanburgh meaning Bebba’s fort and now called Bamburgh.
-It was named from Æthelfrith’s wife, Queen Bebba. Æthelfrith seized control of the rival kingdom of Deira (in east Yorkshire) in 604AD to effectively become the first king of all Northumbria – a name given to the land north of the Humber. Æthelfrith was killed in battle at Bawtry (near Doncaster) fighting Raedwald, King of East Anglia. Æthelfrith’s young son, Oswald (see also) fled into exile in Scotland and Æthelfrith was succeeded by Edwin of Deira as king.
+Æthelfrith was the grandson of King Ida (see also) whose kingdom of Bernicia was based in North East England. Æthelfrith’s capital was Din Guarie, a coastal fortress that was renamed Bebbanburgh meaning Bebba’s fort and now called Bamburgh.
+It was named from Æthelfrith’s wife, Queen Bebba. Æthelfrith seized control of the rival kingdom of Deira (in east Yorkshire) in 604AD to effectively become the first king of all Northumbria – a name given to all the land north of the Humber. Æthelfrith was killed in battle at Bawtry (near Doncaster) fighting Raedwald, King of East Anglia. Æthelfrith’s young son, Oswald (see) fled into exile in Scotland and Æthelfrith was succeeded by Edwin of Deira as king.

 Frank Atkinson CBE

-Yorkshire-born visionary founder of the award-winning Beamish Museum in County Durham who had a great passion for industrial archaeology and social history.
-Atkinson was curator at the Bowes Museum in Barnard Castle when he developed a vision for an open-air museum.
+Yorkshire-born visionary founder of the award-winning Beamish Museum in County Durham.
+Atkinson had a great passion for industrial archaeology and social history.
+He was previously curator at the Bowes Museum in Barnard Castle when he developed his vision for an open-air museum.
 Initial collections for the new museum were stored there and at an army camp at Brancepeth near Durham from 1970 before the Beamish site finally opened to the public in 1972.